astrosmili/smili/docs/_static/install.rst

 Smili consists of python modules and Fortran/C internal libraries called from python modules.
 Here, we summarize required python packages and external packages for Smili.

-You will also need `ds9`_ for compiling the library.
+You will also need `ds9`_ for some functions such as setting imaging regions (CLEAN box) interatively.

 .. _ds9: http://ds9.si.edu/site/Home.html